Q: What kind of music do you provide?

 ANS: Overtime is available pro-rata and may be booked in ½ hour increments.
 For example: The rate for a band that books at $2,000 for four hours would be $250 for an additional ½ hour, $500 for an additional hour.
 You may “book” overtime on the spot, right at the end of the contracted evening.

 Q: What if a band member can’t make it to our wedding due to illness or an emergency?

 ANS: We will substitute the performer in with a professional, suitable replacement.

 Q: How do I book a Band?

 ANS: Please call our office and discuss the details with a coordinator during business hours, or fill out our Info Request Form.
 Please also be aware that there is no “hold” on a band’s availability other than having a contract created for a specific band on a specific date.
 The creation of a contract holds the band’s availability for 10 days.

 Q: What is the price range and time frame for your DJs?

-ANS: Prices range from $699 to $1,750 for five hours on Saturday evenings.
-A $100 discount is available on Fridays for DJs priced over $1,000.
+ANS: Prices range from $995 to $3,000 for five hours on Saturday evenings.
 Weekday special pricing available.

 Q: What determines the DJ prices?